-Half the San Myshuno art community owes their career to him.
-He could show up at soirees with an undead 19th century manslaughterer that he found in a haunted house and no one would say anything.
-They would never.
+Half the San Myshuno art community owes their career to him, which is why they look the other way when he impulse buys galleries or shows up at soirees with an undead 19th century manslaughterer that he found in a haunted house.

-Personality: Xiyuan has no shame in the way people born rich and talented have a free pass to be publicly batshit.
+Personality: Xiyuan is a powerful, well-educated coastal elite who uses his status to hide his complete batshit insanity.
 He’s equally likely to correct someone for saying ‘the reason is because’ or to stack mood enhancers, the Sim world’s heroin, in a hotel bathroom.
 And while some people may find his highly cultured and particular tastes abrasive, it’s hard to stay mad at someone whose son has a formal-event drinking game about him that accounts for multiple tailcoat changes.
 Not multiple tailcoats.
 Multiple tailcoat changes.
-In fact, the very thing that prompted CT to go public was Xiyuan’s exorbitant autonomous insanity.
+In fact, Xiyuan’s bonkers decisions and lack of self-control were the very things that prompted CT to go public.